chemgymrl/chemgymrl/docs/Lab_tutorial.md

 lab.shelf.vessels
 ```

-Now that we have initialized the lab environmet we should take a look at the action space for the lab environment.
+Now that we have initialized the lab environment we should take a look at the action space for the lab environment.

 | Bench Index | Bench Env Index | Vessel Index      | Agent Index      |
 |-------------|-----------------|-------------------|------------------|
 | 0 - 4         | 0 - Max_Num_Env   | 0 - Max_Num_Vessels | 0 - Max_Num_Agents |

-So part of the challenge for an agent running in this environment will be that each bench has a different number of bench environments, and available agents.
-For instance the user could have 10 unique reactions which only require a general extraction and a general distillation, in this case Max_Num_Env will be 10 even if the extraction bench is selected and even though there is only 1 registered environment for the extraction bench.
-As such if the user selects an agent or bench environment that are not available for a certain bench the agent will recieve a negative reward.
+So part of the challenge for an agent running in this environment will be that each bench has a different number of bench environments and available agents.
+For instance, the user could have 10 unique reactions which only require a general extraction and a general distillation, in this case, Max_Num_Env will be 10 even if the extraction bench is selected and even though there is only 1 registered environment for the extraction bench.
+As such if the user selects an agent or bench environment that is not available for a certain bench the agent will receive a negative reward.
 Now that we have looked over the action space it will help to look over the lab environment in some examples that will give some more detail.

-First let's take a look at all the environemnts registered to each bench:
+First, let's take a look at all the environments registered to each bench:

 ```python